 Having friends who can tell you how Edelweiss works can make your life brighter.
 If you want to ask something about Edelweiss, don’t hesitate to message me on Twitter.
 I will also answer your questions below if you have one.
 I’m willing to be your first Edelweiss buddy.

 • Check your homepage regularly

 Once you’ve started requesting books on Edelweiss, always remember to check your homepage regularly.
 Edelweiss doesn’t send emails all the time about the titles you’ve been approved for so it’s best to remain on alert.
 Who knows?
-You can be approved for your most-anticipated release and you won’t even know it.
+You can be approved for your most anticipated release and you won’t even know it.
 Stay vigilant.

 • Keep requesting

 This is the most basic tip I can give you and the most important one too.
 It’s painful to be rejected for a highly-anticipated ARC but you won’t be approved at all if you give up so easily.
 It may take a lot of time for publishers to notice you so it’s important to keep on requesting.
 Also, PLEASE ONLY REQUEST THE BOOKS THAT YOU REALLY WANT TO READ AND REVIEW.
-Being approved for a lot of titles is a great feeling but drowning in ARCs is not the life I would ever wish on someone else.
+Being approved for a lot of titles is a great feeling but drowning in ARCs is a life I would ever wish on someone.
 Keep your requests at a minimum.
 Trust me, you don’t want all those ARCs to eat you alive.

 There you go!
 I really hope this post helped you in one way or another.
 I’m not an Edelweiss expert so this is the only thing I can offer for now.
-If you have more tips and tricks up your sleeve, please share them on the comments below.
+If you have more tips and tricks up your sleeve, please share them in the comments below.
 Let’s all help each other to become Edelweiss wizards in the future.